 1. Apply for Admission

-recommendation should be sent to the following address:
+Two letters of recommendation should be forwarded to the Office of Admission.

 Indianapolis, IN 46208